Skip to main content

 Medtech breakthroughs with Amsterdam startup Pacmed

 It all started in 2014, when Willem Herter, Wouter Kroese and Hidde Hovenkamp met while participating in the Dutch National ThinkTank.
 That year the focus was on how data can be used to make the Netherlands healthier.
-One of the problems the trio identified is that medical knowledge was not always based on a group of patients that a doctor might see in a hospital or medical practice, but usually done on relatively healthy patients.
-Herter explains: “It’s different how a patient reacts to treatment in an isolated setting than in practice.
-There is an enormous amount of data that’s been generated between doctors and patients these days, so we thought ‘why not learn from this observational data?’”
+The trio identified a major healthcare gap: clinical decisions were often based on data from relatively healthy populations, rather than real-world patient data seen in hospitals.
+Herter explains: “Patient responses in clinical studies often differ from what we see in practice.
+We realised the vast amount of observational data generated between doctors and patients held untapped potential.
+Why not learn from it to improve healthcare?"

 Thus Pacmed was born.
 Soon after, Herter, Kroese and Hovenkamp – all now directors of the firm - started to develop machine learning and AI models using this data, which includes everything from a patient’s medical history to the blood pressure that’s constantly monitored in an intensive care unit (ICU).